cardano-foundation/CIPs/CIP-XXXX/README.md

     - https://github.com/cardano-foundation/cips/pulls/?
 Created: 2024-12-13
 License: CC-BY-4.0
+Version-Connection-API: 0.0.0
-Version: 0.0.0
+Version-CIP-30-Extension: 0.0.0
 ---

 ## Abstract

-CIP-30 is the standard interface of communication between wallets and DApps.
+CIP-30 is the standard interface of communication between wallets and dApps.
 While this CIP has been instrumental in the development of dApps for Cardano, it also has some shortcomings that have been observed across several implementations.

 We have identified and carried out two steps in the path to provide a better alternative to CIP-30: